-In order to better prepare for your trip to New Zealand, we’ve detailed 11 practical tips we learned while traveling around New Zealand’s North Island in our rented-out camper van.
+In order to better prepare for your trip to New Zealand, we’ve detailed 11 practical tips we learned while traveling around New Zealand’s North Island in a camper van.

-11 Things to Know Before Traveling to New Zealand
+11 Things to Know Before Going to New Zealand

 When you arrive in New Zealand and go through customs at the airport you will immediately notice that they have a very strict customs check policy.

-So my biggest tip would be to make sure that your gear is cleaned thoroughly before you pack it, and if you are packing food, make sure that it is closed in its packaging and recognizable.
+So my biggest tip for traveling to New Zealand would be to make sure that your gear is cleaned thoroughly before you pack it.
+And if you are packing food, make sure that it is closed in its packaging and recognizable.
 For instance, we packed a bunch of Cliff Bars and customs said that was OK.